nickschot/ember-mobile-menu/tests/dummy/app/templates/docs/usage.md

 ember install ember-mobile-menu
 ```

-The addon will automatically add the necessary SCSS import to your `app.scss`.
+The addon will automatically add the necessary SCSS import to your `app.scss` or (if `ember-cli-sass` is not present) add the required CSS to the vendor bundle.